-MAT 253 Statistics for Natural Sciences MAT 241 Calculus I II.
-Economics:

-ECO 201 Microeconomics

-III.
-Courses related to a particular area of interest:

-A. Forest Resource Management

-BIO 116 General Biology BIO 202 Ecology CHM 116, 117 Chemistry I and II

-B. Water and Air Resources

-BIO 116 General Biology CHM 116, 117 Chemistry I and II PHY 251 Physics I

-C. Coastal Environmental Management

-BIO 116 General Biology CHM 116, 117 Chemistry I and II PHY 251 Physics I

-D. Environmental Economics and Policy

-ECO 210 Macroeconomics ECO 380 Environmental and Ecological Economics (This course is highly recommended.)

-E. Environmental Health and Security

-BIO 116 General Biology CHM 116, 117 Chemistry I and II CHM 225 Organic Chemistry I

-F. Ecosystem Science and Management

-BIO 202 Ecology

-G. Conservation Science and Policy

-BIO 202 Ecology

-H. Global Environmental Change

-BIO 116 General Biology ENS 230 Geology

-3.2.06.5

-Minor in Environmental Studies

-Requirements: The following courses must be completed with a minimum of a C average.
-An internship is suggested, and a program proposal for the minor is required.

-I. All of the following:

-ENS 116 Introduction to Environmental Studies BIO 116 General Biology BIO 202 Ecology II.
+MAT 253 Statistics for Natural Sciences MAT 241 Calculus I - II.
+Economics: ECO 201 Microeconomics - III.
+Courses related to a particular area of interest: A. Forest Resource Management BIO 116 General Biology BIO 202 Ecology CHM 116, 117 Chemistry I and II B. Water and Air Resources BIO 116 General Biology CHM 116, 117 Chemistry I and II PHY 251 Physics I C. Coastal Environmental Management BIO 116 General Biology CHM 116, 117 Chemistry I and II PHY 251 Physics I D. Environmental Economics and Policy ECO 210 Macroeconomics ECO 380 Environmental and Ecological Economics (This course is highly recommended.)
+E. Environmental Health and Security BIO 116 General Biology CHM 116, 117 Chemistry I and II CHM 225 Organic Chemistry I F. Ecosystem Science and Management BIO 202 Ecology G. Conservation Science and Policy BIO 202 Ecology H. Global Environmental Change BIO 116 General Biology ENS 230 Geology 3.2.08.5 Minor in Environmental Studies Requirements: The following courses must be completed with a minimum of a C average.
+An internship is suggested, and a program proposal for the minor is required. - I. All of the following: ENS 116 Introduction to Environmental Studies BIO 116 General Biology BIO 202 Ecology - II.
 Plus 12 additional credit hours of Environmental Studies.
 CHM 116 General Chemistry I is recommended.
-3.2.07 Gender and Women's Studies Faculty: David J. Bradshaw, Christey Carwile, Sally Fischer, Carol Howard, Siti Kusujiarti, Marty O'Keefe, Angela Marie Phillips, Jeanne Sommer, Laura Vance (Chair) 3.2.07.1 Program Overview The mission of the Gender and Women's Studies Program is to provide students with a critical and interdisciplinary perspective on the social construction of gender and with opportunities to bring this framework to bear in a variety of careers and areas of graduate study.
-The goals of the Warren Wilson College Gender and Women's Studies Program are: - 1.
-To provide students knowledge of a range of disciplinary approaches to the study of gender and women; - 2.
-To ensure that students have the knowledge and skills needed to analyze women's participation in, transformation of, and contributions to social life; - 3.
-To prepare students to synthesize information regarding historical and cross-cultural variation of social norms pertaining to gender; - 4.
-To prepare students to analyze ways in which masculinity and femininity intersect with race, ethnicity, class, and sexuality, and understand how power and privilege function in relation to these intersections; and - 5.
-To prepare students to assess and apply the variety of theoretical perspectives used in Gender and Women's Studies, including the connection between experience and practice.
-Gender and Women's Studies is an interdisciplinary program that offers courses examining the formation of gender and intersections between gender and race, class, ethnicity, and sexuality.
-Courses are drawn from a variety of disciplines and introduce students to the intellectual, social, political, economic, spiritual, and artistic contributions and experiences of women in a variety of historical, global, and cultural contexts.
-Program courses, internship opportunities, and service learning encourage students to examine gender construction nationally, cross-culturally, and historically in order to better understand dynamics of empowerment and oppression.
-The program also gives special emphasis to the particular challenges that women face locally and globally.
-The Gender and Women's Studies Program provides students with a critical and interdisciplinary perspective on the social construction of gender and opportunities to bring this framework to bear in a variety of careers and areas of graduate study.
-Furthermore, Gender and Women's Studies is an excellent complement to other majors if students choose to earn a double major.
-3.2.07.2 Major in Women's Studies Grades: Students must pass courses at a grade of C- or better to count toward fulfillment of the major.
+3.2.09 Gender and Women's Studies Faculty: David J. Bradshaw, Christey Carwile, Sally Fischer, Carol Howard, Siti Kusujiarti, Marty O'Keefe, Angela Marie Phillips, Jeanne Sommer, Laura Vance (Chair) 3.2.09.1 Program Overview The mission of the Gender and Women's Studies Program is to introduce students to a critical and interdisciplinary perspective on the social construction of gender with opportunities to bring this framework to bear in a variety of areas of study and careers.
+The goals of the Gender and Women's Studies Program are the following: - 1.
+To introduce students to a range of disciplinary approaches to the study of gender and women. - 2.
+To prepare students to synthesize information regarding historical and cross-cultural variation of social norms pertaining to gender. - 3.
+To prepare students to analyze ways in which femininity and masculinity intersect with race, ethnicity, class, and sexuality, and to understand how power and privilege function in relation to these intersections. - 4.
+To prepare students to assess and apply the variety of theoretical perspectives used in Gender and Women's Studies, including connection between experience and practice.
+Gender and Women's Studies is an interdisciplinary program that offers courses examining the formation of gender and intersections between gender and race, class, ethnicity, and sexuality; introduces students to women's intellectual, social, political, economic, spiritual, and artistic contributions and experiences of women in a variety of historical, global, and cultural contexts; and emphasizes the particular challenges that women face locally and globally.
+Students wishing to complete a major with a focus on Gender and Women's Studies have the option to major in Sociology and Anthropology with a concentration in Gender and Women's Studies (see section 3.2.23.2.1.3).
+3.2.09.2 Minor in Women's Studies Grades: Students must pass courses at a grade of C- or better to count toward the minor.
 Students must also maintain a minimum overall GPA of 2.0.
-Requirements: I. Required courses (12 credits):
+Total Credit Hours: Students must earn a minimum of 24 credit hours to fulfill the minor requirements.
+Requirements: